-In 1799, a rainstorm damaged the church, and it had to be rebuilt.Continue to 8 of 11 below.
+In 1799, a rainstorm damaged the church, and it had to be rebuilt.

-History of the Santa Cruz Mission: 1800 to the Present Day
+History: 1800 to the Present Day

-The natives had no resistance to European diseases like measles, scarlet fever, and the flu.
+From 1800 to 1820, the natives had no resistance to European diseases like measles, scarlet fever, and the flu.
 The priests tried to read medical books and help them when they got sick, but they had little success.
 Thousands of Indians died, and others ran away.

-Indians also ran way because of sickness but also because of strict rules and harsh punishment.
+Indians ran way because of sickness but also because of strict rules and harsh punishment.
 They were beaten for working too slowly or bringing dirty blankets to church.
 When they ran away, they were punished for that, too.

-Some priests were especially cruel.
+Some priests were exceptionally cruel.
 In 1812, Father Andres Quintana had two natives beaten with a wire-tipped whip.
 Because of the cruelty, angry Indians kidnapped Father Quintana and killed him, a case that prompted California's first autopsy.

 The native population remained small, and the Branciforte settlers kept causing trouble.
 Records from 1831 say the mission owned thousands of cattle and sheep and produced hides and tallow, but it never returned to its former prosperity.
 By 1831, only about 300 neophytes were left.

 Mexico won independence from Spain in 1821, but it couldn't afford to keep the missions running.
 In 1834, they decided to close them and sell the land.
 Mission Santa Cruz was one of the first to be secularized.
 The Mexicans offered the land to the natives, but they either didn't want it or couldn't pay for it.
-The land was then divided and sold to Mexican citizens.
+The property was then divided and sold to Mexican citizens.
 By 1845, of the 400 people at Santa Cruz, only 100 were Indians.

 In the next few years, the church buildings fell apart.
 An earthquake in 1840 toppled the bell tower and another earthquake in 1857 destroyed the church.
 People carried roof beams and tiles away for other uses, and no trace of the original church remained.
 The 35 adobe structures on the hill became part of the town.

 In 1863, Abraham Lincoln returned the lands to the Catholic church, but there was little left of Mission Santa Cruz.
 What little that remained was put up for sale, but no one would buy it.
 In 1889 a white-painted, Gothic-style brick church was built on the mission's site.

 History in the 20th Century

 In 1930, a wealthy family started to build a full-sized replica near the original site, but they lost money in the stock market crash and could only build something half the size of the original.

-The only original building left was originally used for Indian housing, built in 1824.Continue to 9 of 11 below.
+The only original building left was used for Indian housing, built-in 1824.

-Mission Santa Cruz Layout, Floor Plan, Buildings and Grounds
+Layout, Floor Plan, Buildings, and Grounds

 The first permanent church at Santa Cruz was built in 1793-1794.

-It was 112 feet long, 29 feet wide and 25 feet high, with walls five feet thick.
+The church was 112 feet long, 29 feet wide, and 25 feet high, with walls five feet thick.
 The first roof was thatched, but a tile roof was added in 1811.
 It was the main mission church for 65 years.
-Other buildings were constructed around a square, including a weaving room and granary, and a grain mill was built in 1796.
+Other buildings were constructed around a square, including a weaving room, granary, and a grain mill was built in 1796.

 If you compare this picture with what's there today, the original mission was located where the big, modern church is now.
-The row of Indian quarters at the state historic park is near the lower left of this picture.Continue to 11 of 11 below.
+The row of Indian quarters at the state historic park is near the lower left of this picture.